-By then, Gollop made the choice to turbocharge his 6R4 to remain competitive, but a rule change by the FISA would make this a harder proposition:
+By then, Will Gollop made the wise decision to turbocharge his 6R4 in hopes to remain competitive, but a sudden rule change by the FISA would make this a harder proposition:

-However, some competitors, including Will Gollop, got creative to circumvent the new rule and de-stroked their engines to keep the horsepower / low weight combination they had beforehand.
-The smaller displacement engines revved higher but produced a bit less torque.
+However, some competitors, including Gollop, got creative to circumvent the new rule and de-stroked their engines to keep the same horsepower / low weight combination they had beforehand.
+The smaller displacement engines revved higher to keep their BHP output but produced a bit less torque.
+Gollop would turn to the expert hand of Austin Rover Motorsport’s engine builder Cliff Humphries to modify the V64V 3.0L engine in such a way.

-Gollop’s 6R4 3.0L engine was reduced to 2.3L and twin turbocharged.
-It could redline at 11,000 rpm and was rumored to be able to produce up to 800 HP.
-However, for reliability and heat management purposes, the power was kept around 650 HP.
 To handle the extra power, the 6R4’s drivetrain was beefed up with upgraded differentials and Xtrac transmission components in the stock casing.
-It turned out to be a successful combination and Gollop, albeit short of winning the championship early on, consistently achieved podium finishes.
+The new setup turned out to be a successful combination and Gollop, albeit short of winning the championship early on, consistently achieved podium finishes.

 N = Normally Aspirated version / T = Turbocharged version

 |Group/Class||Formula A / Division 2||Championships: 1 (1992)|

 |Type||“V64V”, V6, DOHC 24v, gas||located middle longitudinal|

 |Output power – torque||

 ||helical gears ferguson viscous coupling epicyclical center differential, 1st output to hypoid spiral bevel gears limited slip rear differential located in engine sump, 2nd output to hypoid spiral bevel gears limited slip front differential.
 45-55% front to rear torque distribution|